-You will still need to use one of the other treatments to mop up remaining parasites.
+You will still need to use one of the other treatments to mop up the remaining parasites.

-Heat Treatment - This parasite multiplies extremely rapidly at temperatures between 25 (77) and 28oC (82oF) but doesn't tolerate temperatures above 30oC (86oF).
+Heat Treatment - This parasite multiplies extremely rapidly at temperatures between 25oC (77oF) and 28oC (82oF) but doesn't tolerate temperatures above 30oC (86oF).

 If your fish are already at higher temperatures, this is a safer option than using chemicals.

 Costia encyst when environmental conditions become unfavorable.
 They lose most of their water content and form a cyst membrane that serves as a protective covering.
-By doing this they can resist drying out.
+By doing this they can tolerate drying out.

 Equipment such as aquariums, nets, filters and hoses exposed to the parasite can re-spread the disease even if they have been dried out.